-If a more advantageous transaction, contract, arrangement, policy, program or other matter is not reasonably available to PTI under circumstances not producing a Conflict of Interest, or the transaction, contract, arrangement, policy, program or other matter cannot be modified to alleviate or mitigate a Conflict of Interest, the Disinterested Directors shall determine by a majority vote whether the transaction, contract, arrangement, policy, program or other matter creating the Conflict of Interest is in PTI’s best interest, for its own benefit, and whether it is fair and reasonable to PTI.
+If a more advantageous transaction, contract, arrangement, policy, program or other matter is not reasonably available to PTI under circumstances not producing a Conflict of Interest, or the transaction, contract, arrangement, policy, program or other matter cannot be modified to alleviate or mitigate a Conflict of Interest, the Disinterested Directors shall determine by (i) a majority vote or (ii) as required by the Bylaws where a Director has a material Financial Interest, by a vote of (A) all of the Disinterested Directors and (B) ICANN, whether the transaction, contract, arrangement, policy, program or other matter creating the Conflict of Interest is in PTI’s best interest, for its own benefit, and whether it is fair and reasonable to PTI.
 In conformity with those determinations, the Disinterested Directors shall make its decision as to whether PTI should enter into the transaction, contract or arrangement or approve the policy, program or other matter.

 Duty to Abstain.